boazbk/tcs/lec_10_efficient_alg.md

 ## Problems on graphs

-We nor present a  few examples of computational problems that people are interesting in solving.
+We now present a  few examples of computational problems that people are interested in solving.
 Many of the problems will involve _graphs_.
 We have already encountered graphs in the context of Boolean circuits, but let us now quickly recall the basic notation.
 A  graph  $G$ consists of a set of _vertices_ $V$ and _edges_ $E$ where each edge is a pair of vertices.